tdang0218-sudo/firewall-log-analysis/Nikto/Nikto - Analysis.md

 **Indicators in pfSense**
 ---
-- Multiple logs were produced in pfSense because port 80 was blocked (no web server)
+- Multiple logs to port 80 (no web server)
 - Burst of TCP:RA protocols
--
+- Quick successions of logs in pfSense

+**